 Always prioritize safety by avoiding dangerous shorelines and respecting other anglers’ space.
 Practice proper catch and release techniques to ensure the health and survival of released fish.

-Cast Your Line at Local Fishing Tournaments and Events
+Join Local Fishing Tournaments and Events

 Hawaii hosts numerous shore fishing tournaments and events throughout the year.
 Participating in these events can be a fun way to test your skills, meet fellow anglers, and contribute to local conservation efforts.

-Protecting Hawaii’s Marine Resources: Conservation and Sustainability
+Protect Hawaii’s Marine Resources: Conservation and Sustainability